History of the Jews in the Soviet Union: Belarus

+By the end of the 19th century, many Belarusian Jews were part of the general flight of Jews from Eastern Europe to the New World due to conflicts and pogroms engulfing the Russian Empire and the anti-Semitism of the Russian czars.
+Millions of Jews, including tens of thousands of Jews from Belarus, emigrated to the United States of America and South Africa.
+A small number also emigrated to the British Mandate of Palestine.
+During the first years of Soviet occupation of Belarus, Jews were able to get powerful positions in the country's government and intelligentisa.

+In WWII, atrocities against the intelligentsia in the German-conquered areas began almost immediately, with the dispatch of Einsatzgruppen (task groups).

 The Jews in Belarus, then known as Byelorussian SSR were the third largest ethnic group in the country in the first half of the 20th century.
 Before World War II, Jews were the third among the ethnic groups in Belarus and comprised more than 40% of the population in cities and towns.
 The population of cities such as Minsk, Pinsk, Mahiliou, Babrujsk, Viciebsk, and Homiel was more than 50% Jewish.
 In 1897 there were 724,548 Jews in Belarus, or 13.6% of the total population.
 Some 800,000 Jews—90% of the Jewish population—were killed in Belarus during the Holocaust.
 According to the 2009 census, there were 12,926 Jews in Belarus (0.1% of the population).
 The Jewish Agency estimates the community of Jews in Belarus at 70,000.
 Marc Chagall, Mendele Mocher Sforim, Chaim Weizmann and Menachem Begin were born in Belarus.
-By the end of the 19th century, many Belarusian Jews were part of the general flight of Jews from Eastern Europe to the New World due to conflicts and pogroms engulfing the Russian Empire and the anti-Semitism of the Russian czars.
-Millions of Jews, including tens of thousands of Jews from Belarus, emigrated to the United States of America and South Africa.
-A small number also emigrated to the British Mandate of Palestine.
-During the first years of Soviet occupation of Belarus, Jews were able to get managing positions in the country.

-In WWII, atrocities against the Jewish population in the German-conquered areas began almost immediately, with the dispatch of Einsatzgruppen (task groups) to round up Jews and shoot them.

 In the second half of the 20th century, there was a large wave of Belarusian Jews immigrating to Israel (see Aliyah from the Soviet Union in the 1970s), as well as to the United States.
 In 1979, there were 135,400 Jews in Belarus; a decade later, 112,000 were left.
 The collapse of the Soviet Union and Belarusian independence saw most of the community, along with the majority of the former Soviet Union's Jewish population, leave for Israel (see Russian immigration to Israel in the 1990s).
 The 1999 census estimated that there were only 29,000 Jews left in the country.
 However, local Jewish organizations put the number at 50,000, and the Jewish Agency believes that there are 70,000.
 About half of the country's Jews live in Minsk.
-Despite anti-semitic government policies, national Jewish organizations, local cultural groups, religious schools, charitable organizations, and organizations for war veterans and Holocaust survivors have been formed.
+Despite general antisemitism, national Jewish organizations, local cultural groups, religious schools, charitable organizations, and organizations for war veterans and Holocaust survivors have been formed.
 Since the mass immigration of the 1990s, there has been some continuous immigration to Israel.
 In 2002, 974 Belarusians moved to Israel, and between 2003 and 2005, 4,854 followed suit.